sodadata/docs/soda-sql/documentation/failed-rows.md

 ## Get a sample of failed rows

-[Monitors]({% link soda-sql/documentation/glossary.md %}#monitor) in Soda Cloud automatically reveal failed rows when a scan results in a failed test, but you can use Soda SQL user-defined metrics to seek out failed rows in your dataset.
+[Monitors]({% link soda-sql/documentation/glossary.md %}#monitor) in Soda Cloud automatically reveal failed rows when a scan results in a failed test, but you can use Soda SQL custom metrics to seek out failed rows in your dataset.

 In your scan YAML file, use `failed_rows` when writing a SQL query to retrieve a sample of failed rows in a dataset.
 By default, this property collects five rows of data that meet the criteria of the SQL query and displays them in Soda Cloud as samples of failed rows.